CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 1: Manage Azure Cosmos DB.md

 20. Close the Data Migration Tool.

-      >**Note** : If you find the import failed with error message even after the above steps, Navigate to your Azure Cosmos DB account, select data explorer and delete the "ProductCatalog" container as shown below.
+      >**Note** : If you find the import failed with error message even after the above steps, navigate to your Azure Cosmos DB account, select data explorer and delete the "ProductCatalog" container as shown below (for container ID, enter ProductCatalog).
 Then perform the steps from 9 to 17 again.

     ![Image of the Results page in the Data Migration Tool](media/cosmosdbdeletedb.png)